J&J says new tests find no asbestos in same baby power bottle that sparked recall

 J&J faces more than 15,000 lawsuits from consumers claiming its talc products, including Johnson’s Baby Powder, caused their cancer.

-Additional reporting by Manojna Maddipatla in Bengaluru; Editing by Tom Brown and Bill Berkrot
+Additional reporting by Manojna Maddipatla in Bengaluru and Chad Terhune in Los Angeles; Editing by Tom Brown and Bill Berkrot